Last Updated on January 2, 2021 by Lori Geurin

 - As an all-natural bug spray

-- A natural massage oil – Simply add a cup of liquid coconut oil to a large ziplock bag.
+- A natural massage oil – Add a cup of liquid coconut oil to a large ziplock bag.
 Add a few drops of your favorite essential oil.
-Mix it up and enjoy.
+Mix it up and enjoy it.

 - Use it to deep-condition your hair.
 Apply to the most damaged parts of your hair, usually the ends, and leave it on for several minutes before rinsing.

 - Apply to pimples.
-The oil has antibiotic properties which fight bacteria that can contribute to acne.
+The oil has antibiotic properties that fight bacteria that can contribute to acne.

 - Exfoliator – Combine about a half cup of coconut oil with 1 or 2 tablespoons of sugar.
 Apply to the face or anywhere the skin needs exfoliating.

 - Apply a small amount to help heal cuts.